 The Length subfield of the Common Info field indicates the value of the L-SIG Length field of the HE TB PPDU that is the response to the Trigger frame.

-[CID 11003, 11371]The Cascade Indication subfield of the Common Info field is set to 1 to indicate that a subsequent Trigger frame is scheduled for transmission as defined in 27.7 (TWT operation) and in 27.14.2 (Power save with UORA).
-Otherwise the Cascade Indication subfield is set to 0.
+[CID 11003, 11371]The More TF subfield of the Common Info field is set to 1 to indicate that a subsequent Trigger frame is scheduled for transmission as defined in 27.7 (TWT operation) and in 27.14.2 (Power save with UORA).
+Otherwise the More TF subfield is set to 0.

 TGax Editor: Please update all references of “Cascade Indication” subfield of Trigger frame to “More TF” throughout the draft text.
 [CID 11003, 11371]